 Though many governments have taken large steps to improve the movement of people and goods – budgets remain tight – requiring evaluation and prioritization of where limited public dollars are best spent to reduce congestion.

 Today, INRIX Research released the US Traffic Hotspot study to provide an in-depth look at the 25 most congested cities in America, as identified by the 2016 INRIX Global Scorecard.
-Reducing reoccurring traffic jams, called “hotspots,” may provide some of the greatest benefit to drivers should investments be targeted.
+Reducing reoccurring traffic jams, called “hotspots,” may provide some of the greatest benefits to drivers should investments be targeted.

 INRIX Roadway Analytics, an on-demand, cloud-based analytics tool, was used to identify and rank nearly 108,000 traffic hotspots over two months.
 With five traffic hotspots in the top 10, and 10 in the top 25, Los Angeles drivers faced the most severe congestion.
-The impact of L.A. hotspots, and the potential cost to drivers, was 42 percent higher than the second ranked city, New York, and three times higher than Washington D.C. (ranked third).
+The impact of L.A. hotspots, and the potential cost to drivers, was 42 percent higher than the second-ranked city, New York, and three times higher than Washington D.C. (ranked third).
 Here’s the entire top 10 hotspot ranking:

 |Rank||U.S. City||No. of Hotspots||2026 Cost of Congestion|